cscart/docs/en/user_guide/manage_products/options/global_options.rst

    .. note::

        If you haven't :doc:`created a product option yet </user_guide/manage_products/options/product_options>`, you'll be able to do it here as well.

 #.
+Tick the checkboxes of the options you need.
 Click the gear button in the upper right part of the page and choose **Apply to products**.
-This will open a new page where you'll be able to select which options to apply, and to which products.

    .. image:: img/apply_to_products_01.png
        :align: center
        :alt: Apply a global option to multiple products in CS-Cart

 #.
-Click the **Add products** button and choose the products to which you want to apply options.
+On the new page you can add the options you forgot to add on the previous page, or remove ones that you selected by mistake.

 #.
-Tick the checkboxes of the options you'd like to apply.
+Click the **Add products** button.

+#.
+Choose the products to which you want to apply options and click **Add products and close** or **Add products**.

 #.
 Click the **Apply** button in the upper right part of the page.